-Click here to stay up-to-date on Tracey and Zombie's latest events!!
+Click here to stay up-to-date on Tracey, Zombie and Crowley's latest events!!

 The greatest challenge for any charity is being able to raise the money needed to fulfill the mission.
 Pugalug exists to help pugs in need, and that often requires significant veterinary care.
 And that takes A LOT of funding!

 Pugalug has no paid staff, and we rely on our dedicated volunteers who assist with everything from dog transport and events, our foster families that love and care for our rescue pugs during their transition, and of course, fundraising.
 That category is where Pugalug has found a guardian angel.

 If you follow Pugalug on social media, then you will already be familiar with Tracey Silverthorn and her pug boys Igor and Zombie.
 Tracey is a force of nature who has been a devoted supporter and top fundraiser for Pugalug for over 10 years!

 Tracey and her pugs have worked tirelessly over the years to host a range of fundraising events and initiatives that benefit Pugalug Pug Rescue.
 When COVID hit and live events were no longer possible, Tracey and her team of London, ON based volunteers figured out how to host a whole bunch of fun virtual pug fundraisers and hangouts.

 Tracey and her boys have developed a fan-base of supporters from (literally) all over the world and these wonderful people have donated not only funds, but also an incredible array of prizes (including beautiful custom artwork), silent auction gifts and raffle items that are featured at many of Tracey's events.